Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

-By contrast, the formulas defining the hyperoperations of $M \boxdot N$ and $M \boxwedge N$ is not generally associative, so that $\HMon$ will not form a monoidal subcategory of $\uHMag$.
-Furthermore, Theorem~\ref{thm:empty sum} will provide an explicit example of hypergroups $M$ and $N$ such that the unital hypermagma $\uHMag(N,M) = \HGrp(M,N)$ is not associative.
+By contrast, the formulas defining the hyperoperations of $M \boxdot N$ and $M \boxwedge N$ is not generally associative, so that the category $\HMon$ of hypermonoids will not form a monoidal subcategory of $\uHMag$.
+Furthermore, Theorem~\ref{thm:empty sum} will provide an explicit example of hypergroups $M$ and $N$ such that the unital hypermagma $\uHMag(M,N) = \HGrp(M,N)$ is not associative.